-- In the case of multiple births, the parental benefit increases according to the number of children, but not exceeding a ceiling of 3.2 times average insured monthly income, currently €1,379. - Grandfather, grandmother or any actual caregiver of a child (if parents do not use leave themselves) is eligible for Parental leave, but not for parental benefit.
+- In the case of multiple births, the parental benefit increases according to the number of children, but not exceeding a ceiling of 2 average wages in the National Economy, currently €1,600-1,700. - Grandfather, grandmother or any actual caregiver of a child (if parents do not use leave themselves) is eligible for Parental leave, but not for parental benefit.